eXist-db/polymer-app-template/README.md

 DON'T CLONE THIS BUT USE THE DOWNLOAD OPTION TO SAVE AN ARCHIVE VERSION.

+> This version of the blueprint uses Polymer2!
+Once Polymer3 and its surroundings have been matured the blueprint will be updated.

 # Blueprint for componentized eXistdb apps

 ## What is it?